adel-abdulazeem/adelnasr029/README.md

 - 👨‍💻 All of my projects are available at [https://adelabdulazeem.netlify.app/](https://adelabdulazeem.netlify.app/)

-- 💬 Ask me about **How to build the of your dreams and mondernize your web presence**
+- 💬 Ask me about **How to build the site of your dreams and how to mondernize your web presence**

 - 📫 How to reach me **adelnasr029@gmail.com**